 - Develop interactive quizzes according to the information obtained from the previous two steps.
 Compile a list of questions for each group of clients.

 - Test in GDN.

-- Based on tests results pick the most effective ads and quizzes.
+- Based on test results pick the most effective ads and quizzes.

 How to personalize quizzes and increase conversion

-As mentioned above, one of the most important points is the segmentation of semantics.
+As mentioned above, one of the essential points is the segmentation of semantics.
 The more closely the problem of the potential client is related to the questions in the quiz, the stronger the client involvement will be.